Ein deutsches Requiem

-John Eliot Gardiner leads the Concertgebouw Orchestra in Ein deutsches Requiem with the Monteverdi Choir, Christian Gerhaher and Lenneke Ruiten – in her Concertgebouw Orchestra debut.
-What could be more lovely?
+The Concertgebouw Orchestra in Ein deutsches Requiem with conductor Dinis Sousa, the Monteverdi Choir, baritone Christian Gerhaher and soprano Lenneke Ruiten – in her Concertgebouw Orchestra debut.

 In Ein deutsches Requiem for chorus, orchestra, and soloists, everything falls into place.